a0th/plotly/README.md

-# plotly
-Plotly Cookbook
+# Plotly Plasma

-This is a cookbook with my mostly used features from the plotly library, along with solutions to common issues I face day to day
+A lightweight wrapper to handle some inconveniences with Plotly